-Record numbers – over 81 million passenger journeys annually – are now choosing to travel by public transport, the new hub will build on this, playing a vital role in our ambitious plans to transform public transport in line with our vision:
+Record numbers, over 81 million passenger journeys annually, are now choosing to travel by public transport, the new transport hub will build on this, playing a vital role in our ambitious plans to transform public transport in line with our vision to be:

 There are four key factors driving the need for the Weavers Cross integrated transport hub.

-The existing Great Victoria Street Rail Station and Europa Buscentre are operating at their optimum operational capacity – sometimes above it.
+The existing Europa Buscentre and Great Victoria Street Rail Station are operating at their optimum operational capacity – sometimes above it.

 The present facilities accommodate approximately 7 million passenger movements a year.
-With passenger growth projections as they stand, the current concourses, platforms and bus stands will be unable to cope with this demand.
+With passenger growth projections as they stand, the current concourses, platforms and bus stands will be unable to cope with projected demand.